NETWAYS/fundamentals4puppet-training/sections/basics/03_installation.md

 For the additional components not always is an alternative available but some can be build from the same components used in Puppet Enterprise and none of it is required.
 Puppet Support also includes support for specific modules but is also limited to those and does not cover your own code.
-Also they cooporate with other vendors to create solutions for automated provisioning on their plattform, but Foreman is more powerfull and supports more plattforms.
+Also they cooporate with other vendors to create solutions for automated provisioning on their platform, but Foreman is more powerfull and supports more platforms.
 So vendor support is only available for the Enterprise version, while Open Source support is available from different sources covering sometimes more or at least other components.

 At the end it is your choice if you want to use Puppet Enterprise and can take some benefit of the commercial version or